 Estate planning is not only for the wealthy.

 Estate planning is the process of anticipating and arranging for the disposal of an estate.
 To that end, during estate planning I help clients eliminate uncertainties so their loved ones won’t have a difficult time probating the will when it is time.
 In addition, depending on the client’s stage of life, guardians can be designated for their minor children or for themselves in case of their later incapacity.

 To help my clients feel comfortable with the process, I offer free initial consultations and supply only the documents needed so that estate planning can be as affordable and convenient as possible.
 Please call me today at 682-234-2006 or email me.
-My rates for wills can start as low as $295.

 Estate planning can involve the following documents: the will; trusts; beneficiary designations; powers of appointment; property ownership (joint tenancy with rights of survivorship, tenancy in common, tenancy by the entirety); gifts; and powers of attorney, specifically the durable financial power of attorney and the durable medical power of attorney; and advance directives to physicians (also known as a “living will”).
 Estate planning often includes specific final arrangements, such as whether to be buried or cremated, as part of the documents.